Tina L. Cheng

 Tina Lee Cheng is an American pediatrician.
-In 2020, she was named the Chair of Pediatrics, Chief Medical Officer, and Research Foundation Director of Cincinnati Children's Hospital Medical Center.
+In 2020, she was named the Chair of Pediatrics, Chief Medical Officer, and Research Foundation Director of Cincinnati Children's Hospital Medical Center and was previously Director of Pediatrics and Pediatrician-In-Chief at Johns Hopkins University.

 Early life and education

-Cheng was born in Coralville, Iowa to Chinese immigrant parents Frank and Margroth Cheng.
+Cheng was born in Coralville, Iowa to Chinese immigrant parents Frank and Margareth Cheng.
 Her mother was a kindergarten teacher and her father was a biochemist.
 Growing up alongside two sisters, she considered her mother a role model and described her as a "strong woman."
 As a youth, she experienced a lot of nosebleeds and visited ENT doctors frequently, resulting in her wishing to pursue a medical career.

 Cheng attended Iowa City West High School, where she was one of three Asian students enrolled.
 As a senior in 1979, she was selected by President Jimmy Carter as one of five American high school students to participate in the International Science School.
 She was also the recipient of the Hugh F. Seabury Debate and Forensics award on the basis of scholarship, integrity, character and general debate performance through her high school career.

-Upon graduating from high school, Cheng enrolled at Brown University for her undergraduate degree and medical degree before completing a residency in pediatrics at University of California, San Francisco.
+Upon graduating from high school, Cheng enrolled at Brown University for her undergraduate degree and medical degree before completing a residency in pediatrics at University of California, San Francisco and preventive medicine at University of California, Berkeley.
 Prior to attending Brown, Cheng shied away from pediatrics in defiance of adults who told her it was "a good field for a woman."
 However, after completing her pediatrics clinical rotation, she chose to pursue it as her specialty.